Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Convergence Analysis

+Theorem~\ref{theo:convTheo} establishes that the iterates $\{x^k\}$ and the estimates $\{z_i^k\}$ (for all agents $i \in [m]$) generated by Algorithm~1 converge to the NE $x^*$ at a geometric rate \revtwo{in the weighted norm $\|\cdot\|_{\pi_k}$}, provided the stepsizes are appropriately chosen.

+\begin{remark} $\lmax{\bar{Q}_{\bda}}<1$ if and only if the matrices $\bar{Q}_{\bda}$ and $I-\bar{Q}_{\bda}$ are positive definite.
+According to Sylvester's criterion, the following inequalities should hold: $[\bar{Q}_{\bda}]_{1,1}>0$, $\det(\bar{Q}_{\bda})>0$, $[I-\bar{Q}_{\bda}]_{1,1}>0$, and $\det(I-\bar{Q}_{\bda})>0$.
+These conditions can be satisfied by choosing appropriate stepsizes, and an explicit upper bound can be obtained as presented in \cite[Lemma 2]{Bianchi_2021}, noting that $\bdbeta_{\a}>0$ when the stepsizes satisfy $\bar{\epsilon}_{\a} < \frac{\mu}{L}$.
+The constants related to the communication graph in $\bar{Q}_{\bda}$ can be estimated using Lemma~\ref{lemma-TimeVaryPiVectors} and by exploring the graph structures as discussed in Remark~\ref{remark-estimateEta}.
+It is worth noting that while theoretical bounds offer convergence guarantees and serve as foundational guidelines for stepsize selection, they can be conservative \cite{pshi21} and often require global information, which is impractical in distributed settings.
+In practice, empirical tuning and adaptive techniques are commonly used to optimize performance \cite{YANG2020_hyperparameter}. \end{remark}

-\begin{remark} Theorem~\ref{theo:convTheo} applies to the special case when the communication network is directed and static, in which case we typically use $W_k=W$ for all $k \ge 1$.
-When the underlying graph is strongly connected and $W$ is compliant with the graph structure, it is well-known that $W$ has a unique stochastic left-eigenvector $\pi>\zero$, associated with the simple eigenvalue $1$, i.e., $\pi'W=\pi'$.
-In this case, the convergence result for Algorithm~1 follows immediately from Theorem~\ref{theo:convTheo} where $\pi_k=\pi$ for all $k\ge 0$. \end{remark}
+\begin{remark} Algorithm 1 and its convergence analysis generalizes many existing results \cite{Tatiana2020,Bianchi_2021,Bianchi2020NashES}.
+Firstly, Theorem~\ref{theo:convTheo} applies to the case where the communication network is directed and static \cite{Bianchi2020NashES}, with $W_k=W$ for all $k \ge 1$.
+When the underlying graph is strongly connected and $W$ is compliant with the graph, it is well-known that $W$ has a unique stochastic left-eigenvector $\pi>\zero$, associated with the simple eigenvalue $\one$, i.e., $\pi'W=\pi'$.
+In this case, the convergence result for Algorithm~1 follows immediately from Theorem~\ref{theo:convTheo}, with $\pi_k=\pi$ for all $k \ge 1$.
+Additionally, by choosing stepsizes as in \cite[Alg.
+1]{Bianchi2020NashES}, i.e., $\a_i^k = \frac{\a}{\pi_i}$ for all $i\in [m]$ and $k \ge 1$, we ensure $\bar{\epsilon}_{\a} = 0 < \frac{\mu}{L}$ and hence $\bdbeta_{\a}>0$ (see Remark~\ref{remark-Sylvester}), thereby recovering the result presented in \cite{Bianchi2020NashES}.

-\begin{remark} Theorem~\ref{theo:convTheo} uses the assumption that the sequence $\{G_k\}$ consists of strongly connected graphs.
-It is possible to relax this assumption by considering $B$-strongly-connected graph sequence, where it is assumed that there is an integer $B\ge10$ such that the graph with edge set
+Furthermore, Theorem~\ref{theo:convTheo} also addresses the scenario where the communication network is either a static undirected graph \cite{Tatiana2020} or a sequence of time-varying undirected graphs \cite{Bianchi_2021}.
+Here, the matrix $W_k$ is doubly stochastic for all $k$, and the left eigenvector associated with the eigenvalue $\one$ is $\pi_k = \frac{1}{m}\one_m$.
+Thus, by choosing identical constant stepsizes $\a_i^k = \a$ for all $i\in [m]$ and $k \ge 1$, then $\bar{\epsilon}_{\a} = 0 < \frac{\mu}{L}$, thereby recovering the convergence result presented in \cite[Theorem 1]{Bianchi_2021}.
+The values of $\a$ ensuring $\lmax{\bar{Q}_{\bda}}<1$ can be determined using the conditions given in Remark~\ref{remark-Sylvester}, as detailed in \cite[Lemma 2]{Bianchi_2021}. \end{remark}